Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: The One-Round Manhattan Voronoi Game

 \begin{restatable}{lemma}{steal} Consider a rectangle $R$ with a set $W$ of white points.
 Then for every $\varepsilon>0$ and every half cell $H$ of $W$, Black can place a point $b$ such that the area of $V^{W\cup\{b\}}(b)\cap H$ is at least $\left(\area(H)-\varepsilon\right)$. \end{restatable} \begin{proof} Without loss of generality, we consider the left half cell $H$ of some $w\in W$ as in \Cref{fig:stealing}.

 By placing $b$ slightly to the left of $w$, the bisector~$\B(b,w)$ is a vertical segment between $b$ and $w$.
 Therefore $V^{W\cup\{b\}}(b)$ contains all points of $H$ to the left of $\B(b,w)$.
-The area difference of $V^{W\cup\{b\}}(b)\cap H$ and $H$ is upper bounded by the product of the total length of the top and bottom arm of~$H$ and (half) the distance of $b$ and~$w$.
+The area difference between $V^{W\cup\{b\}}(b)\cap H$ and $H$ is bounded above by the product of the total length of the top and bottom arm of~$H$ and (half) the distance of $b$ and~$w$.
 Consequently, by placing $b$ close enough, the difference drops below any fixed $\varepsilon>0$. \end{proof}

 In fact, White must play a balanced set; otherwise Black can win. \begin{restatable}{lemma}{halving} Let $W$ be a set of $n$ white points in a rectangle $R$.
 If any half cell of~$W$ has an area different from $\nicefrac{1}{2n}\cdot\area(R)$, then Black has a winning strategy. \end{restatable} \begin{proof} If not all half cells of $W$ have the same area, then there exists a half cell~$H$ with $\area(H)>\nicefrac{1}{2n}\cdot \area(R)$.
-We assume w.l.o.g. that $H$ is a half cell of $\mathcal H^\vert$; otherwise we consider $\mathcal H^-$.
+We assume w.l.o.g.~that $H$ is a half cell of $\mathcal H^\vert$; otherwise we consider $\mathcal H^-$.
 Denoting the $n$ largest half cells of $\mathcal H^\vert$ by $H_1,\dots,H_n$, it follows that there exists $\delta>0$ such that $\sum_{i=1}^n H_i= \nicefrac{1}{2}\cdot\area(R) +\delta.$

 By \Cref{lem:steal}, Black can place a point $b_i$ to capture the area of $H_i$ up to any $\varepsilon>0$.
 More precisely, by choosing $\varepsilon < \nicefrac{\delta}{n}$, \Cref{lem:steal} guarantees that there exists a placement of $n$ black points $b_1,\dots,b_n$ such that